 Health Promoting Schools

 The World Health Organisation has championed Health Promoting Schools since 1995, launching WHO’s Global School Health Initiative with a focus to mobilise and strengthen health promotion and education activities at the local, national, regional and global levels.
 The Initiative was designed to improve the health of students, school personnel, families and other members of the community through schools.
-The school canteen is an integral factor in enabling a school to become a healthy place and adopting a whole school approach.
+The school canteen is an integral factor in the whole school approach to becoming a healthy place.